cdromscsi/react-fontpicker/README.md

 # react-font-picker

+> ATTENTION: Looking for maintainers!
+This module needs a good rewrite to work with latest React

 This is a ReactJS font picker component with Material Design styling as default styling.
 It exports the `<FontPicker>` component that works as standalone with local component state or with app state / store (like Redux).

 ## Demo & Examples